Principal Investigator

 E-mail: isucho@skku.edu

-Ahjeong is an incoming Ph.D. student in the Department of Psychology at Sungkyunkwan University (SKKU).
+Ahjeong is a Ph.D. student in the Department of Psychology at Sungkyunkwan University (SKKU).
 She is interested in exploring various factors that influence well-being in later life.
 Her research specifically focuses on age-related changes in cognitive and social functioning, the behavioral adaptations that result from these changes, and the role of individual differences in shaping these processes.

 Research Assistants (RAs)